-Canterbury Cathedral is the venue for four Canterbury Choral Society concerts a year and our annual Family Carols service.
+Canterbury Cathedral is the venue for three Canterbury Choral Society concerts a year plus our annual Family Carols service.

 Information for concert night in Canterbury Cathedral